microsoftgraph/msgraph-sdk-powershell/src/Groups/beta/docs/New-MgBetaGroupThreadPostAttachmentUploadSession.md

   - `[ContentId <String>]`: The CID or Content-Id of the attachment for referencing in case of in-line attachments using <img src='cid:contentId'> tag in HTML messages.
 Optional.
   - `[ContentType <String>]`: The nature of the data in the attachment.
 Optional.
   - `[IsInline <Boolean?>]`: true if the attachment is an inline attachment; otherwise, false.
 Optional.
   - `[Name <String>]`: The display name of the attachment.
-This can be a descriptive string and does not have to be the actual file name.
+This can be a descriptive string and doesn't have to be the actual file name.
 Required.
   - `[Size <Int64?>]`: The length of the attachment in bytes.
 Required.

 `BODYPARAMETER <IPaths81LtxxGroupsGroupIdThreadsConversationthreadIdPostsPostIdAttachmentsMicrosoftGraphCreateuploadsessionPostRequestbodyContentApplicationJsonSchema>`: .